 Start LoggerPro.
-If LoggerPro asks for the interface, simply click the cancel button.
-Open the sample data file by going to the file->import menu item and selecting the file named "data##.txt", where ## is the number of the data set assigned to you, from the dialog box.
-The file should be stored in the "Desktop/tutorials" folder.
+Open the sample data file by going to the file $\rightarrow$ Import from $\rightarrow$ text file menu item and a data file selecting window will popup.
+Click on the "Desktop" on the left panel then find the data file in the Tutorial folder.
+Select any of the file named "data##.txt", where ## is the number of the data set assigned to you, from the dialog box.
 Once you open this file you will be presented with a set of sample position data and a position - time graph.
 You may need to rename the columns.
 To do this, simply double click on the column heading.
 You should create a velocity data column.